chriswritescode-dev/codedox/docs/FEATURES.md

 - View all documentation sources
 - Browse extracted snippets
+- Recrawl sources to refresh content
-- Re-crawl with updated settings
+- Update sources with new crawl settings
 - Delete sources and associated data
-- Edit source names
+- Edit source names and versions

 **Crawl Monitoring:**